pkusys/dRAID/YCSB/SPDK/README.md

 # SPDK YCSB Experiments

-If not specified, all the following operations are from node0, which servers as the host.
+If not specified, all the following operations are from node0, which serves as the host.

 1. Start all remote targets by running:
 ```Bash